 Bacopa Monnieri (Brahmi)

-Garlic, which is full of vitamins like vitamin c, folic acid, riboflavin, thiamine and niacin, is well known to cause marked improvement in high blood pressure and reduces blood cholesterol level.
+Garlic, which is full of vitamins like vitamin c, folic acid, riboflavin, thiamine and niacin, is well known to cause improvement in high blood pressure and reduces blood cholesterol level.

 Nardostachys jatamansi (Jatamasi)

 Jatamansi is considered as an Ayurveda mind relaxant and may offer relief in stress disorders.
 Stress can also be a cause for high blood pressure, so it also works to lower the blood pressure by reducing stress.

 Herbs like shankapushpi, bhringraj, purnarnava, guduchi, amla and shatavari have been used traditionally in Ayurveda and have been considered also beneficial in high blood pressure.